claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241008111643.png]]
 - **Messaging System**: Used to provide asynchronous communication and decouple processes via messages/events from a sender and receiver (producer and consumer)
 - **Queueing System**: messaging system that generally will delete messages once they are consumed.
 Simple communication.
 Not Real-time.
 Have to pull.
 Not reactive.
+- **Datawerehouse**: Built to store large quantities of historical data and enable fast, complex queries across all the data.
+- **OLAP** applications look at multiple records at the same time.
+You save memory because you fetch  just the columns of data you need instead of whole rows.